European Center for Limbic Sovereignty

 And we'd love your company.

-The Center develops consent integrity benchmarks, civic-scale interaction standards, influence audit frameworks, policy prototypes, and participatory research protocols.
+The Center has begun developing consent integrity benchmarks with an eye toward policy prototypes, and participatory research protocols.

 Our applied research environment — the Living Commons Lab — tests structured AI-human interaction models designed to strengthen reflection and reduce escalation in public discourse.